Tooth eruption: Coslet classification

 Coslet et al. classified delayed passive eruption into two types which related the bone crest of a tooth to the Mucogingival junction (MGJ) of that tooth.
 These two groups were further divided based on the position of the alveolar bone crest to the cementoenamel junction.

 Abnormalities

-Abnormalities in tooth eruption (timing and sequence) is often caused by genetics and may result in malocclusion.
+Abnormalities in tooth eruption (timing and sequence) are often caused by genetics and may result in malocclusion.
 In severe cases, such as in Down syndrome, the eruption may be delayed by several years and some teeth may never erupt.

 Primary failure of eruption

 Primary failure of eruption (PFE) is a rare disease in which tooth eruption does not occur despite space in the arch for eruption.

 Non-eruption of non-ankylosed teeth occurs due to an eruption mechanism that has failed leading to a posterior unilateral/bilateral open bite.
 Infra occlusion is the primary hallmark of PFE.
 Primary teeth are most commonly affected and normally all teeth distal to the most mesially affected tooth will show characteristics of this disease.
-PFE can be treated by orthodontic treatment, however this is dependant on the patient's age, preference and clinical situation.
+PFE can be treated by orthodontic treatment, however this is dependent on the patient's age, preference and clinical situation.